Perrigo CEO says no easy path for Mylan to acquire company

-(Reuters) - Perrigo Co Plc (PRGO.N) on Wednesday made a fresh case for rejecting a $34 billion offer from generic drugmaker Mylan NV (MYL.O) and said Mylan’s recent share price plunge reinforces Perrigo’s intention to remain independent.
+Aug 5 (Reuters) - Perrigo Co Plc on Wednesday made a fresh case for rejecting a $34 billion offer from generic drugmaker Mylan NV and said Mylan’s recent share price plunge reinforces Perrigo’s intention to remain independent.

 However, Papa said, “the market movement following Teva’s announcement last week only reinforced our conviction about the Mylan offer.”